 Just as the people going through substance abuse must ask themselves some tough questions before they can recover, you’ll have to do the same if you’re a codependent partner in the relationship.
-You might be engaging in codependency behaviors if you do any of the following:
+You might be engaging in codependency and enabling behaviors if you do any of the following:

 - Take on extra responsibility at home or work to cover for your loved one

 - Lie or make excuses for the person dealing with substance abuse if they don’t show up for work/social functions